 Full disclosures, I know a few Emmy voters, and I’ve heard a couple stories about why some things got nominated and others don’t based on these screening, back in the days when they had them, and I could share some of these, like I know why “Lost” didn’t get a Series nomination in 2007 and everybody was shocked and pissed off.
 (Well, everybody except me; I was annoyed every year when it got nominated, and no I’m not revealing sources and I’m not telling you what happened.)
 However, let’s use a more infamous secondhand example of what these screenings led to…

-I think I might be the only one who actually remembers “Picket Fences” anymore, which is really a shame ‘cause I actually really liked the show at the time, and seeking out some, hard-to-find episodes online, I actually think it's still surprisingly better then people remember and it's current reputation, but-eh admittedly, that said, it really hasn’t aged as well and has had very little influence anywhere on the modern television landscape.
-For those who don’t remember it, it was kinda like, if David Simon tried to write “Northern Exposure”, but somewhere along the way David E. Kelley took over it into, well, a David E. Kelley show.
+I think I might be the only one who actually remembers “Picket Fences” anymore, which is really a shame ‘cause I actually really liked the show at the time, and seeking out some, hard-to-find episodes online, I actually think it's still surprisingly better than people remember and it's current reputation, but-eh admittedly, that said, it really hasn’t aged as well as other shows and has had very little influence anywhere on the modern television landscape.
+For those who don’t remember it, it was kinda like, if David Simon tried to write “Northern Exposure”, but somewhere along the way David E. Kelley took over and turned it into, well, a David E. Kelley show.
 For the most part, it’s a good-but-weird and a sadly rightfully forgotten relic of a forgotten era of the TV Drama Series, except when it comes to Emmy historians.

 There’s been several responses and altering of the rules over the years, one time they increased from submitting two or one episode to submitting six episodes, or two hours worth, or some other weird thing where basically, you have a group of Emmy voters, most of whom, admittedly probably had little else to do ‘cause they were probably not working regularly much at the time, but and they’d spend a day or two and watch all these shows, a couple hours and from there they’d determine the nominees and then another group would come in and do it again for the winners.